briglx/phx_hacktoberfest_2021/how_to_hacktoberfest.md

 # Method

 - Use Teams to book a meeting in the future
-- Use aka.ms to create vanity url for your teams meetigns
+- Use aka.ms to create vanity url for your teams meetings
+    - pug_hacktoberfest_kickoff
+    - pug_hacktoberfest_week1
+    - ...
 - Use meetup.com or eventbright.com to create the event and point to the teams/vanity url
 - Promote your event and Register it with [Hacktoberfest Events](https://hacktoberfest.digitalocean.com/events)